wombleton/gitlaw-nz/acts/G/Government Superannuation Fund Act 1956.md

 *   (1) In this Part, unless the context otherwise requires,---

-    _member_ means a member of the House of Representatives; and includes any person who is for the time being receiving a salary fixed by a determination made under [section 16][634] of the Civil List Act 1979
+    _member_ means a member of the House of Representatives; and includes any person who is for the time being receiving a salary fixed by a determination made under [section 8][634] of the Members of Parliament (Remuneration and Services) Act 2013

-    _ordinary member_ means a member of the House of Representatives who holds no other office in respect of which a salary is payable under the [Civil List Act 1979][635]
+    _ordinary member_ means a member of the House of Representatives who holds no other office in respect of which a salary is payable under the [Members of Parliament (Remuneration and Services) Act 2013][635]

-    _salary_, in relation to a member, means the salary payable to that member under the [Civil List Act 1979][635]
+    _salary_, in relation to a member, means the salary payable to that member under the [Members of Parliament (Remuneration and Services) Act 2013][635]

     _year_ means a period of 12 months ending with 31 December.